secureworks/dalton/README.rst

 ruleset and config do not change between jobs on an agent, since the overhead of starting up Suricata and processing the ruleset is eliminated.

+If ``Rule profiling`` is enabled, then Suricata Socket Control mode will be disabled for that job since the rule profiling and keyword profiling logs do not get populated (or usually do not have enough time to be populated) for socket control pcap runs.

 Suricata Socket Control mode can be disabled by setting ``USE_SURICATA_SOCKET_CONTROL`` to ``False`` in the agent's ``dalton-agent.conf`` file.
 If the Dalton agent is unable to use Suricata Socket Control for a job, it will